Dementia

 Diagnosis

-To diagnose the cause of dementia, a health care professional must recognize the pattern of loss of skills and function.
-The care professional also determines what the person is still able to do.
+To diagnose the cause of dementia, a healthcare professional must recognize the pattern of loss of skills and function and determine what a person is still able to do.
 More recently, biomarkers have become available to make a more accurate diagnosis of Alzheimer's disease.

 No single test can diagnose dementia.
 You'll likely need a number of tests that can help pinpoint the problem.